 Try to sleep with your head elevated as lying down interferes with the function of the Eustachian tube (a tube that connects the nose and the ear) and may aggravate the pain associated with ear infections.

 3. Yawn to relieve earache

 Yawning stretches out the muscles that help open up the Eustachian tube.
 It is especially helpful for alleviating the ear discomfort induced by pressure changes during air travel.

 This simple action can also help relieve the occasional earache you experience on waking up, probably due to an incorrect sleeping position.

 Chewing gum works your entire jaw structure and can pull open your ear canal in the process.

-This may help reduce the pressure and pain caused by an ear infection.
 Avoid giving gum to young children as there is a risk of choking.

 5. OTC drugs and drops

 You can use ibuprofen or acetaminophen as directed on the label or by the physician to help ease the discomfort.
 Several ear drops are available over the counter to alleviate the pain.